There are many reasons why an investment in a start-up or high growth company will not be successful.

 Lack of alignment in one of these 3 areas typically shows up as arguments or ‘passive aggressive’ behaviour between the owners.

-Two further points of agreement are of great importance to investors.
+Two further principles are of great importance to investors.

-Collectively these aspects will ultimately determine whether your investment is likely to end in poverty or prosperity
+These 3 will determine whether your investment ends in poverty or prosperity

-Nick brings an understanding of these critical areas for establishing a secure business
+Nick brings an understanding of these critical areas for establishing a stable business

 Balance between Income, Equity & Control